WhiteboardCollab/team_project_requirements/README.md

 ### **Non-Functional Requirements Include:**
 1. The system should have a user-friendly and intuitive interface.
 2. Performance should allow real-time updates with minimal latency.
+3. The system should be scalable to handle more users without performance degradation.

 ## 4. System Architecture
 The system is an extension of existing online meeting platforms, bridging the gap between standard screen-sharing features and real-time collaborative brainstorming tools.
 It eliminates the need for third-party applications by integrating directly into Zoom and Microsoft Teams.
 This integration will provide an intuitive interface for users to draw, annotate, and interact visually.